curl/everything-curl/http-cookies.md

 itself has no real state but instead has to resend all data in subsequent requests that it wants the server to be aware of.

-Cookies are set by the server with the `Set-Cookie:` headers and with each cookie the server sends a bunch of extra properties that need to match for the client to send the cookie back.
+Cookies are set by the server with the `Set-Cookie:` header and with each cookie the server sends a bunch of extra properties that need to match for the client to send the cookie back.
 Like domain name and path and perhaps most important for how long the cookie should live on.